Self-doubt and impostor syndrome

 • Appreciate efforts over results

-• Talk openly about your own fears or setbacks
+• Talk openly about our fears or setbacks

 • Normalize mistakes by talking about them as learning opportunities, not failures